 Smoking in Philippines

-In the Philippines, tobacco smoking remains a significant public health concern.
-As of 2024, the current prevalence of smoking among adults aged 15 years and older was estimated to be 19.7%, with a notable gender disparity.
-The current prevalence of smoking was 35.6% among males and 4.2% among females.
+The Philippines legally allows cigarettes for sale, smoke, and import for trade with some restrictions and regulations.
+While tobacco advertising is regulated, there is not a complete ban on all forms of advertising.
+Cigarettes can be purchased both online and from vending machines.
+However, the law requires health warnings on all packaging, sets a minimum age of 18 years for sales, and includes legal restrictions on smoking in public places, such as healthcare and educational facilities.
+Cigarettes are subject to a 39.86% specific excise tax, and the total taxation rate is 50.57%.
+Tobacco smoking remains a significant public health concern in the Philippines.
+As of 2024, the current prevalence of smoking among adults aged 15 years and older was 19.7%, with a notable gender disparity.
+The current prevalence of smoking was 35.6% among males and 4.2% among females in 2024.
 The total number of smokers was reported to be approximately 16.3 million individuals in 2024.
 Comparing these figures to earlier data from 2021, the smoking prevalence among males was 33.3%, while among females it was 3.7%.
 The adult daily smoking prevalence in 2021 was 14.5%, with a prevalence of 26.3% among males and 2.6% among females.
-Furthermore, smoking-related mortalities remain a critical public health issue.
-In 2021, 88,169 deaths were attributed to smoking, accounting for 10% of all deaths in the country in that year.
-The gender-specific data indicate that smoking-related deaths comprised 13.34% of all male deaths and 5.26% of all female deaths in 2021.
+Smoking-related mortalities are a critical public health issue in the Philippines.
+88,169 deaths were attributable to smoking in 2021, accounting for 10% of all deaths in the country in that year.
+The data also indicate that smoking-related deaths comprised 13.34% of all male deaths and 5.26% of all female deaths in 2021 in the country.
 These statistics underscore the urgent need for effective public health interventions to address the high smoking rates and associated health consequences in the Philippines.

 Read articles from Philippines